sjtrny/codex-web/README.md

 # Codex Web

-Self-hosted mobile web UI for [Codex app-server](https://developers.openai.com/codex/app-server), inspired by [openai/codex#23200](https://github.com/openai/codex/issues/23200).

 Use Codex from a terminal, this web UI, or both.
 Clients connected to the same app-server share conversations.

-Run app-server where Codex should access files and tools: the host OS, a VS Code development container, or another container.
-That environment is where Codex does the work.

 ```text
 terminal ────────────┐